-The following table presents certain information concerning the executive officers of the Company as of February 9, 2023:
+The following table presents certain information concerning the executive officers of the Company as of February 8, 2024:

-Age Position 101 Chairman of the Board 58 President and Chief Executive Officer 36 Executive Vice President and Chief Operating Officer 59 Senior Vice President and Chief Financial Officer 40 Vice President and Chief Underwriting Officer 33 Vice President and Chief Experience Officer 57 Vice President and Chief Investment Officer 56 Vice President and Chief Sales Development Officer 59 Vice President and Chief Claims Officer 60 President and Chief Executive Officer of AIS Management LLC 46 Vice President and Chief Product Officer 54 Vice President and Chief Human Capital Officer 54 Vice President and Chief Marketing Officer 61 Vice President and Chief Actuary 76 Vice President, Corporate Affairs and Secretary 101 58 36 59 40 33 57 56 59 60 46 54 54
+Name Age Position George Joseph 102 Chairman of the Board Gabriel Tirador 59 Chief Executive Officer Victor G. Joseph 37 President and Chief Operating Officer Theodore R. Stalick 60 Senior Vice President and Chief Financial Officer Kelly Butler 41 Vice President and Chief Underwriting Officer Katie Gibbs 34 Vice President and Chief Experience Officer Christopher Graves 58 Vice President and Chief Investment Officer Brandt N. Minnich 57 Vice President and Chief Sales Development Officer Wilson Pang 47 Vice President and Chief Technology Officer Randall R. Petro 60 Vice President and Chief Claims Officer Mark Ribisi 61 President and Chief Executive Officer of AIS Management LLC Jeffrey M. Schroeder 47 Vice President and Chief Product Officer Heidi C. Sullivan 55 Vice President and Chief Human Capital Officer Erik Thompson 55 Vice President and Chief Marketing Officer Charles Toney 62 Vice President and Chief Actuary Judy A. Walters 77 Vice President, Corporate Affairs and Secretary Simon Zhang 47 Vice President and Chief Data & Analytics Officer

 Mr. George Joseph, Chairman of the Board of Directors, has served in this capacity since 1961.
 He held the position of Chief Executive Officer of the Company for 45 years from 1961 through 2006.
-Mr. Joseph has more than 50 years' experience in the property and casualty insurance business.
+Mr. Joseph has more than 60 years' experience in the property and casualty insurance business.

-Mr. Tirador, President and Chief Executive Officer, served as the Company's assistant controller from 1994 to 1996.
+Mr. Tirador, Chief Executive Officer, served as the Company's assistant controller from 1994 to 1996.
 In 1997 and 1998, he served as the Vice President and Controller of the Automobile Club of Southern California.
 He rejoined the Company in 1998 as Vice President and Chief Financial Officer.
 He was appointed President and Chief Operating Officer in October 2001 and Chief Executive Officer in 2007.
-Mr. Tirador has over 25 years' experience in the property and casualty insurance industry and is an inactive Certified Public Accountant.
+Mr. Tirador has over 30 years' experience in the property and casualty insurance industry and is an inactive Certified Public Accountant.

-Mr. Victor Joseph, Executive Vice President and Chief Operating Officer, has been employed by the Company in various capacities since 2009, and was appointed Vice President and Chief Underwriting Officer in July 2017 and Executive Vice President and Chief Operating Officer in January 2022.
+Mr. Victor Joseph, President and Chief Operating Officer, has been employed by the Company in various capacities since 2009, and was appointed Vice President and Chief Underwriting Officer in July 2017, Executive Vice President and Chief Operating Officer in January 2022, and President and Chief Operating Officer in January 2024.
 Mr. Victor Joseph is Mr. George Joseph's son.